Henry Damian Juncker

 Henry Damian Juncker (August 22, 1809 – October 2, 1868) was a French-born prelate of the Roman Catholic Church.
 He was the first bishop of the Diocese of Alton in Illinois, serving from 1857 until his death in 1868.

 Biography

 Early life

 Henry Juncker was born in Fénétrange, Moselle in France on August 22, 1809.
 While studying at the Pont-à-Mousson seminary in France, he decided to devote his life to the American missions, attaching himself to the Diocese of Cincinnati in Ohio.
-Juncker emigrated to the United States, completing his seminary studies in Cincinnati.
+Juncker emigrated to the United States, completing his seminary studies in Cincinnati, Ohio.
 Contemporary accounts described him as a zealous catechism teacher to his students.

 Priesthood

 Juncker was ordained a priest by Bishop John Baptist Purcell on March 16, 1834.
 After his ordination, Juncker was sent to Columbus, Ohio to oversee construction of St. Remigius Church.

 Juncker then served as pastor of Holy Trinity, a German-language parish in Cincinnati.
 In 1836, he was appointed pastor of St. Mary's Parish in Canton, Ohio.
 In 1846, he was named pastor of Emanuel Parish in Dayton, Ohio.
 While pastor at Emanuel, he visited many neighboring communities and German settlements to minister to Catholics there.